jake-drysdale/crate-dig/README.md

 # crate-dig

+## Motivation
+Traditionally, music producers sourced samples by visiting record stores, flea markets, and thrift shops to seek vinyl records that might contain sampling material.
+This meticulous process, known as crate digging, involves physically searching through crates of vinyl records to find musical sections that can be reused in new compositions.

+With the proliferation of digital music access, sample libraries, and online resources, digital crate digging has emerged as the contemporary alternative.
+Producers can now explore platforms like Splice and Tracklib to find suitable sampling material for their productions.
+However, the digitisation of music has introduced new challenges in navigating and managing these extensive collections of musical material.

+Over time, producers accumulate vast libraries of samples and music, often with inconsistent or non-existent labelling schemes.
+This can make it difficult to search for specific samples using traditional search methods.
+Finding the right sample can be a daunting task, often requiring hours of manually listening through tracks.

+Crate-Dig has been designed to streamline the digital crate digging experience, allowing producers to search their music and sample collections using natural language or audio input.
+By leveraging advanced AI search capabilities, Crate-Dig helps discover hidden gems that might have been forgotten or overlooked, saving countless hours and enhancing the creative workflow.

 ## Getting Started
 Download the latest release from the [releases page](https://github.com/jake-drysdale/crate-dig/releases), unzip the folder and run the executable.